Ecclesiastes and the Second Naiveté

 First Naiveté: The Unexamined Faith

-Most of us begin life with a sort of bright-eyed faith—a first naivete, as French philosopher Paul Ricœur put it.
+Most of us begin our spiritual life in Christ with a sort of bright-eyed faith—a first naivete, as French philosopher Paul Ricœur put it.
 We trust what we’re told.
 We believe in the goodness of life.
 Maybe, if we’re lucky, we get a decade or two before the cracks begin to show.

-This is the Sunday school faith of childhood: simple, sincere, grateful.
+This is the Sunday school faith of childhood: simple and sincere.
+Even grateful.
 There’s beauty here, and we shouldn’t sneer at it.
 Jesus himself told us to become like children.
 But if we stay here forever, we risk mistaking sentimentality for faith.
 We confuse “God is good” with “nothing bad will happen to me.”

 But it’s only a matter of time before reality tests that creed.

 Some of us—perhaps most of us—eventually move into a stage of suspicion and criticism.
+(The Preacher certainly seems to, at least at first.)
 The world is more broken than we thought.
 We see through the promises of work, money, achievement, even religion.
-Suffering comes.
-Good people lose.
-Death is real.
+It’s harder to rationalize suffering, to accept the loss of good people, to ignore death.

-If you’ve ever whispered those questions in the dark, Ecclesiastes is your book.
-It gives you permission to ask the taboo questions you’ve wondered but never dared to mutter aloud.
+Good news: Ecclesiastes gives you permission to ask the taboo you never dared to mutter aloud.

 Second Naiveté: A Hard-Won Trust